hypercore-protocol/website/guides/walkthroughs/creating-and-sharing-hypercores.md

 <div class="info-aside" markdown="1">

 Hypercore gives you many knobs to tweak, so if you'd like something with more "batteries included", head on over to the [Hyperspace Walkthrough](../../getting-started/hyperspace/).
+When using Hyperspace, you create/load Hypercores using the `RemoteCorestore` interface.

 </div>